teleyinex/teleyinex.github.com/blog/_posts/2015-07-01-the-art-of-graceful-reloading.md

  - Then, it restarts the default PyBossa server (note: for supervisor the paused PyBossa server is running).
  - This restart moves the previous backup server to the pause fifo (it has the old code running), and boots the new code into production.

-If something goes wrong with the new changes, all we have to do is pause the current server and unpause the previous one.
+If something goes wrong with the new changes, all we have to do is pause the current server and resume the previous one.

-This is done by hand, as we want to have control over this specifi issue, but overall we are always covered when doing deployments automatically.
+This is done by hand, as we want to have control over this specific issue, but overall we are always covered when doing deployments automatically.
 We only have to click in the Merge Button of Github to do a deployment and we know a backup binary copy is hold on memory in case that we commit an error.